 In the spring of 2004, he developed the half-semester course Journalism in digital media in English.
 During 2003 Indahl was director of INF 052, a course on communication and graphic design given by K3 to students from the Department of Computer Science, Lund University.
 He became an associate professor at Malmö University in August 2003.
 Indahl was a project manager at the Office of Continuing and Distance Education, Lund University from 2002 to 2003, where he coordinated the e-learning Øresund project.

 Journalism on the Net

-Indahl was educated at the Darlington College department of journalism, England.
-He studied politics, philosophy and economics at the Department of Political Science, University of Copenhagen, and has a master’s degree in political science.
+Indahl holds an International Diploma in Journalism from the Darlington College department of journalism, England.
+He studied politics, philosophy and economics for his bachelor of arts degree at the Department of Political Science, University of Copenhagen, and has a master’s degree in political science.
 His master’s thesis (in international politics) was titled International Cyber Society: Governing the Internet.